Care Providers/Guardians must read this page and submit their acknowledgment, name, signature, and date below.

 Lunch and Snacks

 Children are to bring their lunches with water bottles to school daily.
 The lunches remain in their cubbies before lunchtime.
 If refrigeration is required, please pack the lunch with a cold pack.
 We cannot accommodate 40 lunches a day in our refrigerator.
 We also cannot heat lunches.
 Lunch must provide 1/3 of the child’s daily food needs.
-Please do not send candy or soda to school.
-Parents give an individual snack each day.
+Please refrain from sending candy or soda to school.
+Parents give an individual a snack each day.
 Please place the snack in a separate bag marked with an “S.” This is helpful to your child during the day.

 Children must leave jewelry, money, candy, soda, costumes, and toys at home.
-Items are lost and are also a distraction during our time in the classroom.
-We do have four letters a month that are posted on the calendar.
+Items are often lost and can also be a distraction during our time in the classroom.
+We have four letters posted on the calendar each month.
 Children may bring items that start with those four letters all month.
 We will then share them online.
 Only during that time are children allowed to bring items from home.

 Pick-up at the end of the day

-1. Children are to be picked up at the west side of the school between 3:00 and 3:30 pm each school day if they are not enrolled in the afterschool extended hour program.
+- Children are to be picked up at the west side of the school between 3:00 and 3:30 pm each school day if they are not enrolled in the after-school extended hour program.
 We'd like to ask you to be patient as we escort your child to your car.
 Please remain in your vehicle as the teacher safely walks your child to your automobile.
 We believe this is the safest way to protect the children in the parking lot.
-Cell Phones are restricted from being used at this time of the day on campus!
-If your child is not enrolled in the extended hour program from 3:30-4:30 pm, pick up after 3:30 pm results in a substantial late fee placed on your tuition bill the following month.
+Cell Phones are restricted from being used at this time of day on campus!
+If your child is not enrolled in the extended hour program from 3:30-4:30 pm, picking up after 3:30 pm results in a substantial late fee being added to your tuition bill the following month.
 The cost is $15 after 3:30 pm and $15 every 5 minutes.
 We will text you at 3:30 pm if you are expected and have not arrived.
 There is no maximum fee per occurrence.
 The Director will remain with that child until a parent or emergency contact arrives.
-If tardiness becomes a noticeable pattern for your family, we will ask you to consider a program more suited to your family’s needs.
+If tardiness becomes a noticeable pattern for your family, we will ask you to consider a program that better suits your family’s needs.

-2. If your child is enrolled in the extended hours program, your child will be picked up at the west side of the school between 4:00 and 4:30 pm each school day.
-We ask you also to be patient as we escort your child to your car.
+- If your child is enrolled in the extended hours program, your child will be picked up at the west side of the school between 4:00 and 4:30 pm each school day.
+We also ask that you be patient as we escort your child to your car.
 Please remain in your vehicle as the teacher safely walks your child to your automobile.
 PLEASE REFRAIN FROM CELL PHONE USE at this time.
 Pick-up after 4:30 pm will result in a substantial late fee on your tuition bill the following month.
 The cost is $15 after 4:30 pm and $15 every 5 minutes after that.
 There is no maximum fee per occurrence.
 We will text you at 4:30 pm if you are expected and have not arrived.
 The Director will remain with that child until a parent or emergency contact arrives.
-If tardiness becomes a noticeable pattern for your family, we will ask you to consider a program more suited to your family’s needs.
+If tardiness becomes a noticeable pattern for your family, we will ask you to consider a program that better suits your family’s needs.

-3. Mountain Montessori will not release a child to anyone without written authorization from the child’s legal guardian.
+- Mountain Montessori will not release a child to anyone without written authorization from the child’s legal guardian.
 Staff will also require identification from the person picking up your child if we do not recognize that person.
-The parents will submit a registration form to the school to identify those people who can pick up their children.
+The parents will submit a registration form to the school to identify those individuals who are authorized to pick up their children.
 Staff will still require identification and the family code word from that person if they are not easily recognized.
-The pickup person must be 18 yrs old.
+The pickup person must be 18 years old.

-4. If your child is not picked up at the scheduled time and we cannot reach you or your emergency contacts, then the Director will remain with your child until 5 pm.
-After 5 pm, if we have not heard from you or an authorized connection, we will be forced to contact Child Protective Services of Eagle County at 970-328-8840.
+- If your child is not picked up at the scheduled time and we cannot reach you or your emergency contacts, then the Director will remain with your child until 5 pm.
+After 5 pm, if we have not heard from you or an authorized connection, we will have to contact Child Protective Services of Eagle County at 970-328-8840.
 Child services will then take over care of the child.

 Sign In/Sign Out

-Our program utilizes Transparent Classroom to document carpool pick up and drop off.
+Our program utilizes Transparent Classroom to document carpool pick-up and drop-off.
 For security purposes, each child must be signed in each morning and signed out when picked up via the Transparent Classroom app on your phone.
-The director or staff must use that list to ensure each child is present and has then been picked up.
-The classroom and playground are given a security sweep to ensure every child has been picked up for the day.
+The director or staff must use that list to ensure each child is present and has been picked up.
+The classroom and playground are given a security sweep to ensure that every child has been accounted for at the end of the day.

 Special Needs Children

-Mountain Montessori welcomes the opportunity to work with children with special needs, provided this is in the child's best interest.
-Accommodations in compliance with the American Disability Act will be made.
+Mountain Montessori welcomes the opportunity to work with children with different needs, provided this is in the child's best interest.
+Accommodations in compliance with the Americans with Disabilities Act will be made.

 Suspected Child Abuse